May 2, 2026

 Thanks so much to the 15 Volunteers from Cummins Construction who removed an old fence from the Warren County Conservation District - Hatch Run Conservation Demonstration Area.
 Click the photo to see more pictures.

-Click Photo to see this year's winners
+Click Photo to see last year's winners

 Warren County Conservation District staff are available to walk you through the steps of writing your own Manure Management Plan (MMP).
 Call 814-726-1441 to make an appointment.